-It’s normal to feel nervous and stressed about MBC.
-When these symptoms become chronic, it’s called anxiety.
-There are many ways to address anxiety, starting with talking to your healthcare provider.Read More
+It’s normal to feel nervous, stressed or sad about metastatic breast cancer (MBC).
+When these symptoms become chronic, it’s called anxiety or depression.
+There are many ways to address your mental health, starting with talking to your health care provider.

 There’s no right or wrong way to feel about living with MBC, and everyone manages their feelings differently.
 Building a support system and having open dialogue about how you’re feeling can help.

 You are now leaving the makeyourdialoguecount.com website and moving to an external website independently operated and not sponsored by Novartis Pharmaceuticals Corporation.
 Novartis Pharmaceuticals Corporation assumes no responsibility for the content you are about to view.
 If you do not wish to leave this site, click Cancel.

 Potential side effects of treatment vary for each therapy, and every person responds differently.
-Talk to your healthcare team about the potential side effects of treatment, including side effects like anxiety, depression or insomnia.
-If your healthcare team understands the side effects you are experiencing, they can better help you manage them.
+Talk to your health care team about the potential side effects of treatment, including side effects like anxiety, depression or insomnia.
+If your health care team understands the side effects you are experiencing, they can better help you manage them.

 Some of the women we surveyed said it was sometimes hard to take their cancer treatment as prescribed.
-It is okay to feel this way, but if you do, let your healthcare team know.
-Cancer treatment is complicated, so do not make changes before talking to your healthcare providers, even if you are experiencing side effects.
+It is okay to feel this way, but if you do, let your health care team know.
+Cancer treatment is complicated, so do not make changes before talking to your health care providers, even if you are experiencing side effects.
 The more information you communicate, the more they will be able to help you.